TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Global Control Subsystem - Detailed Design.md

 ## Function of the Subsystem

-The function of the global control system is to allow the robot to collected and process data about the its envirnment and
+The function of the global control system is to allow the robot to collected and process data about its environment.
+It will host the AI processes, ROS middleware, and decision algorithms needed for the robot and UAV to complete their tasks.

 ## Specifications and Constraints